Who will be arranging your shelf?

 A network model is a good solution for the short term, however for the long term you must understand that by working with one, you give up on the premium shelves in your store and on an important part in your relationships with the brands and sellers.

-Is there a rule of thumb to measure the potential revenues from your store’s Sponsored Products so that you can estimate if it is worth sharing with a network or deserve treating it as a meaningful business unit?
-Amazon is generating from its Sponsored Products 10% of their GMV.
+Is there a rule of thumb to measure the potential revenues from your store’s Sponsored Products so that you can estimate if it is worth sharing with a network or deserve treating it as a meaningful business unit? in 2019 Amazon generated 14B USD from its Sponsored Products which is ~10% of the GMV they reported.
 It didn’t happen overnight though.
 Do the math for your store.

 That’s where you should aim.